 Simply put, the main character isn’t a poker player, not at heart or in career.
 Tillich is a blackjack expert and thus is a card counter at the beginning of the movie, and if you can follow the story, at the end, as well.
 He is dragged into mid-stakes poker tournament play by LaLinda, the Tiffany Haddish character.
 LaLinda is an agent for a staking operation.
 Upon seeing him at a WSOP circuit event, she recalls his poker abilities, which he never took beyond small stakes, senses profit, and after an initial rebuff, thus Tillich moves into poker more seriously than he has ever played before.

 Schrader further emphasizes Tillich’s reluctance to play bigger, whether it’s blackjack or poker, by connecting guilt and debt- he’s had enough of trouble, and wants to live quietly, unnoticed.
 It’s one of the main plot devices, the other being the son of a fellow private at Abu Ghraib recognizing Tillich at a law enforcement conference.
 When he raises the stakes of his play, he also ends up confronting his past: a neat and meaningful plot symmetry.
-Desire to aid Cirk, desire to be around LaLinda create confrontation, aka drama.
+Desire to aid Cirk, desire to be around LaLinda, create confrontation, aka drama.

 These devices, these character motivations, are understated and criticized by reviewers, but true to Schrader’s style.
 After all, Raging Bull, which Schrader wrote, one of the most poignant movies ever, barely explains anything – it is written and directed as an hallucination set to arias and music, an art film that is so good, so well executed that the audience forgets they’ve been tricked into loving an essentially flat character.
 Scorsese himself acknowledged this with satisfaction when it was pointed out; might want to think about that next time you pass judgement on an ambitious project that didn’t tickle you the way you demand.
 However, that’s not even the beginning of the point about the title.

 For Tillich, poker is another way to pass the time (that may even be a line from the movie.)
 Cards and games are perpetual boyhood.
-When Tillich leaves the table, he leaves behind childish things in order to complete his journey as a man.
+So, when Tillich leaves the table, he leaves behind childish things in order to complete his journey as a man.
 In fact, this underscores the idea: Tillich is not even a poker player, and his passage on the circuit is mostly incidental to his spiritual son and ward, Tye Sheridan’s appropriately squishy Cirk, and to commercial (and less commercial) overtures from LaLinda.
 Ultimately, he returns to prison, to once again count the cards of his life.

 So, not only is Tillich not really a poker player at all, thematically, he can’t really become one, despite his talents, because of the hold the past has on him, because of his sins, because of his closed off life.
 At heart, he is still counting cards and years and wounds: Schrader understands his golem.
 Tillich cannot escape his past, cannot become the winning tournament horse LaLinda wants him to be.
 The title reinforces the story of the character, not what might be good for poker.
 Now, maybe it’s bad marketing, but I’m not sure it’s a good thing that people should be so pandered to that all nuance should be removed from a title choice.
-For instance, if we were to follow the hivemind and rename the film The Poker Player, the joke would be on the approving poker audience again for obvious reasons.
+For instance, if we were to follow the hivemind and rename the film The Poker Player, the joke would be on the approving poker audience.

 Further, it is through the immediately following intimate encounter with Gordo (Willem Dafoe of course) where Tillich finds ecstasy and redemption in torturing (and being tortured by) Gordo, destroyer of lives.
 This real climax, as opposed to the final table, is not shown by Schrader, this horrifying act of love and hate, nor would it be good to do so.
-Schrader, master of images, understands this.
+Schrader, master of film, understands this.
 We do hear the action, however, as the camera backs off: it is visceral and gargling and final.
 Tillich’s broken fingers dangling and quivering like hot meat are all the literalism Schrader will deign.
 It’s not, in this very fundamental sense, a poker movie at all – does it require being mistitled as one?

 The reason a visual medium would not reveal every detail is subtle.
 The same poker players who are outraged that it is suggested they “count cards” are perhaps unlikely to understand that film is a pattern of images, not a continuous stream of one character’s consciousness.
 In fact, everything is a hint, and in a good movie, the hints are plentiful and meaningful.
 For The Card Counter, one of the primary image patterns is the indoors.
 In fact, the scenery of The Card Counter is quite familiar and should fill many of us with a certain nostalgia for the life of casinos and mid-stakes travelling.
 There is humor in this garish life.
 We need this humor, especially in poker, because as all pros know it is as much a job as any, and subject to all the banality one wished to get away from.
 The miserable but clean mid-class motel, the ugly carpet and stale walls of the casino-hotel and its convention area captured in their vulgar charm and detail, as Holloway noted.
 The poker community should take note of this kind of meaningful accuracy and worry less about the ‘pointy elbows’ of the title.